Online, Virtual and Classroom Courses

 IOSH Working Safely

-The IOSH Working Safely is an international certificate, however this basic awareness course is suitable for all staff in any role and at any level.
+The IOSH Working Safely is an international certificate, however, this basic awareness course is suitable for all staff in any role and at any level.

-The IOSH Working Safely qualification provides:
+The IOSH Working Safely course provides:

 • Awareness of common hazards in the workplace.